Itō Noe: Life with Sakae Ōsugi

-Sakae Ōsugi, who was already married, engaged in simultaneous relationships with Itō and another feminist, Ichiko Kamichika, taking the viewpoint that he loved all three women equally and should not have to choose which one he loved the most.
-The three women he was involved with did not feel the same way, and each wanted him only for herself, which caused considerable problems.
+Itō met Sakae Ōsugi in 1916.
+Together they kept working together in both political activism and political writings.
+As a couple they practiced free love and they never married.
+Sakae Ōsugi was married with another woman at the time and also had an affair with another feminist, Ichiko Kamichika.

 Itō's passion for Ōsugi became evident in February 1916, when she went walking with him in a Tokyo park, holding his hand, and kissed him in public; at the time, kissing in public and couples holding hands in Japan were considered to be deeply immoral acts that no decent person should ever engage in, and many people in the park chided the couple for their behavior.
-Later that same day, when Ōsugi met Ichiko, he told her that he had kissed a woman in public for the first time in his entire life, which, as the woman in question was not Ichiko, caused a very heated scene.
+Later that same day, when Ōsugi met Ichiko, he told her that he had kissed a woman in public for the first time in his life, to which Ichiko reacted with jealousy.

 Itō, who was hoping to see Ōsugi again, had followed him to Ichiko's apartment, where she was listening in.
 She chose to knock on the door to involve herself in this conversation.
 This in turn caused an angry scene between the two women over who loved Ōsugi the best, while Ōsugi insisted he loved both equally. Ōsugi continued to live with his wife while seeing both Ichiko and Itō until November 1916, when in a moment of jealousy Ichiko followed Ōsugi and Itō to a countryside inn.
-Upon seeing that they had spent the night together, she attacked Ōsugi with a knife as he emerged from his room in the morning, stabbing him several times in the throat.
+Upon seeing that they had spent the night together, she attacked Ōsugi with a knife as he emerged from his room in the morning, stabbing him several times in the throat. Ōsugi was hospitalized as a result of his wounds and his wife left him during his stay in hospital.

-Ōsugi was hospitalized as a result of his wounds and his wife left him during his stay in hospital.
 Itō and Ōsugi would have four children together, and would stay together for the rest of their lives despite never actually being legally married.
 Her relationship with him would remain political as well, as she worked with him as a publishing partner.
 They would work together to further their ideas on anarchism through their writings and publishings, and would both become targets of the state and critics through their unabashed loyalty to their cause.
 In 1921, Itō wrote articles published in Rōdō Undō (Labor Movement), a journal which she published with Ōsugi.